De-Stress—Garden to Help Wildlife

 2) Explore local options for delivery or curbside pickup from local Native Plant Societies, Native Nurseries and Independent Garden Centers who are stocked up for spring.
 For supplier ideas in your region, checkout listings on these Eco-Regional plant lists.

-3) Order from online seed and plant distributors that provide native plants or non GMO treated seed.
-Some good options that have good stock and are implementing CDC guidelines to stay open, are: Prairie Moon Nursery and Botanical Interests, Inc. In addition, they recommend wiping down packaging upon arrival and washing your hands after opening the shipment.
+3) Order from online seed and plant distributors that are implementing CDC guidelines that provide native plants or non GMO treated seed.
+In addition, they recommend wiping down packaging upon arrival and washing your hands after opening the shipment.
+Botanical Interests offers non treated, non GMO, open pollinated seed options for food and pollinator friendly gardens.
+Purchase through this link to benefit our Garden for Wildlife habitat efforts.

 Note: As the situation is changing rapidly, please check websites and select a source where you will have no or limited contact.
+In addition due to high demand for seed and plant sources this spring, place orders early and expect a few weeks shipping arrival.
 Many Native Plant Societies, select National Wildlife Federation affiliates, nature centers and other groups had planned native plant sales for this spring.
 While most of these popular events have been officially canceled, some are getting creative and offering plant pick up by appointment or through staggered sales limiting the number of people on site.

 Nurseries and Independent Garden Centers are incorporating a number of precautions to protect their staff and customers from COVID-19.
 Check your local supplier’s website to see what local precautions and safe sales procedures they have put in place.
 Some are offering email or phone orders with curbside pick-up or home deliver.
 In some regions with nice weather and the prospect of being home for some time, garden centers had been getting a lot of foot traffic.
 Please be considerate, do not go out and add to the congestion so as to keep safe distancing feasible.
 Follow state and local mandates.